Degree of randomness: numerical experiments for astrophysical signals

 The performed numerical analysis aimed to reveal the behavior of the Kolmogorov distribution vs the randomness of generated signals.
 To describe astrophysical datasets which contain both regular and stochastic components, we considered sequences scaled by a single parameter $\alpha$, the ratio of those components.

 Both qualitative signatures and their quantitative scalings have been observed at the numerical experiments.
 Namely, the appearance of a critical value of $\alpha$ has been shown, which defines the qualitative change in the behavior of the frequency count of the Kolmogorov distribution: the monotonic decay is transformed to a function with extremum.
 Then, the dependence of these features vs the $\alpha$ reveals mirror properties in the amplitude and distribution of the frequency counts of the function $\Phi$.
 Then, the behavior of the randomness for large number of subsignals has been also revealed, where the Kolmogorov function acts as an informative descriptor.
-Particularly, the descriptor is informative at large $N$ limit when the sum both of random and regular signals tends to a Guassian, in accordance to the Central Limit theorem, with the larger variance for the regular subsignals.
-In the case of the Cosmic Microwave Backgound, for example, the contributions to the overall detected signal, besides the cosmological one, typically are due to the Galactic synchrotron and dust emissions, star forming galaxies, point sources (quasars, blazars), instrumental noise, etc.
+Particularly, the descriptor is informative at large $N$ limit when although the sum both of random and regular signals tends to a Gaussian in accordance to the Central Limit theorem, the set of regular subsignals is distinguished by a notably larger variance.
+In the case of the cosmic microwave backgound, for example, the contributions to the overall detected signal, besides the cosmological one, typically are due to the Galactic synchrotron and dust emissions, star forming galaxies, point sources (quasars, blazars), instrumental noise, etc.

-The behaviors obtained at the numerical experiments due to the universality of the approach will serve as indicators in the study of various astrophysical signals, including in revealing the contributions of the regular and stochastic components.
+The behaviors obtained at the numerical experiments due to the universality of the approach will serve as indicators in the study of various astrophysical signals, including in revealing the contributions of correlated and random components.